 - Transmit all 911 calls, as well as a callback number and the caller’s registered physical location, to the appropriate emergency services call center or local emergency authority.

 - Take appropriate action to ensure customers have a clear understanding of the limitations, if any, of their 911 service.
-They must distribute labels warning customers if 911 service may be limited or not available and instruct them to place the labels on or near equipment used
+Providers must distribute labels warning customers if 911 service may be limited or not available and instruct them to place the labels on or near equipment used with VoIP service.

 - Obtain affirmative acknowledgement from all customers that they are aware of and understand the limitations of their 911 service.

-- Ensure that a 911 call is routed to the appropriate PSAP in areas where emergency service providers are not capable of receiving or processing the location information or call back numbers not automatically transmitted with 911 calls.
+- Ensure that a 911 call is routed to the appropriate 911 call center in areas where emergency service providers are not capable of receiving or processing the location information or call back numbers are not automatically transmitted with 911 calls.

-VoIP service providers that do not fully interconnect with the PSTN are not currently required to comply with the FCC’s 911 and E911 rules.
+VoIP service providers that do not fully interconnect with the public network are not currently required to comply with the FCC’s 911 and E911 rules.

 Filing a complaint

 If you have been unable to access emergency services while using VoIP service, you have multiple options for filing a complaint with the FCC:

 - By phone: 1-888-CALL-FCC (1-888-225-5322); TTY: 1-888-TELL-FCC (1-888-835-5322) ; ASL: 1-844-432-2275